Riley Cooper: Regular season

+Playoffs

 Controversy

 In July 2013, a video surfaced of Cooper being denied backstage access at a Kenny Chesney concert in the previous month.
 The video showed Cooper yelling a racial epithet at the bouncers who denied him backstage.
 In the dispute with a black security guard at the concert, Cooper said, "I will jump that fence and fight every nigger here."
 In the aftermath, the Philadelphia Eagles fined Cooper an undisclosed amount, but still allowed him to resume activities with the team.